imthebreezy247/brightdata-mcp/README.md

         "API_TOKEN": "<insert-your-api-token-here>",
         "RATE_LIMIT": "<optional if you want to change rate limit format: limit/time+unit, e.g., 100/1h, 50/30m, 10/5s>",
-        "WEB_UNLOCKER_ZONE": "<optional if you want to override the web unlocker zone name - default is mcp_unlocker>", "BROWSER_ZONE": "<optional if you want to override the browser zone name - defaults is mcp_browser>" }
+        "WEB_UNLOCKER_ZONE": "<optional if you want to override the web unlocker zone name - default is mcp_unlocker>", "BROWSER_ZONE": "<optional if you want to override the browser zone name - defaults is mcp_browser>", "ADVANCED_MODE": "<optional boolean, defaults to false.
+Set to true to expose all tools including browser and web_data_* tools>"
+      }
     }
   }